Asahel Huntington

 Huntington was born in Topsfield, Massachusetts on July 23, 1798.
 His father was the Rev. Asahel Huntington, and his mother was Alethea, daughter of Dr. Elisha Lord, of Pomfret, Connecticut.
 Huntington was the brother of Massachusetts Lieutenant Governor Elisha Huntington.

 Huntington graduated from Yale College in 1819.
 After leaving College, Huntington commenced his legal studies at Newburyport, and after some interruptions completed them at Salem, Mass., where he was admitted to the bar in 1824.
 He continued in practice in Salem until 1851, when he was appointed clerk of all the courts in Essex County; this office he held till his death.
 He served the State repeatedly in the Massachusetts Legislature, and in the Massachusetts Constitutional Convention of 1853, and in the same year was mayor of the city of Salem.
-He died in Salem, Mass., after a brief illness, 5 Sept., 1870.
+He was also a longtime member of the Salem school board.
+He died in Salem on September 5, 1870, after a brief illness.

-He was married, 15 Aug 1842, to Mrs Caroline (Deblois) Tucker, of Boston, who survived him, with a son and daughter.
+On August 15, 1842, he married Caroline (Deblois) Tucker, of Boston, who survived him, with a son and daughter.